 The wins and loses have not been updated due to our rapid response work on the Green New Deal.
 Stay tuned for updates on wins and loses and thanks for your patience.

-Every one of the candidates below has rejected fossil fuel money, refusing to be bought out by oil and gas CEOs and placing their loyalty and fates in the hands of everyday people instead.
-If elected, they’ll help pass ambitious climate policy in DC and in statehouses across the country.
+Every one of the candidates below rejected fossil fuel money, refusing to be bought out by oil and gas CEOs and placing their loyalty and fates in the hands of everyday people instead.
+If elected, they would help pass ambitious climate policy in DC and in statehouses across the country.
 Many of them are running historic campaigns — to become the first women, LGBTQ people, and people of color to ever hold office in their districts.

 candidates we support

 Jess is a working mom, small business owner, and a leader in local economic development.
 She was born and raised in south central Pennsylvania where she’s spent the last decades fighting for affordable housing and community development and starting her own local business incubator.
 Jess believes that every American deserves access to clean water, clean air, and good-paying jobs that can sustain families.
 She has fought against dangerous pipelines, like the Atlantic Sunrise pipeline, that threaten her community and strongly advocates for investment in clean energy infrastructure.
 She faces incumbent Lloyd Smucker in the general election in November who’s pocketed thousands from the Koch Brothers, the NRA, and Williams, the company behind the Atlantic Sunrise Pipeline.

 After the redrawing of maps due to a redistricting reform decision in February left the campaign in a Republican district, King supporters aren’t giving up.
 They set and JUST HIT an ambitious goal of contacting 100,000 voters this summer alone and have assembled over 20 local organizing teams to meet their goal.
 In a year of political upsets, we have a lot of hope that, come November, Jess King will represent thousands of Pennsylvanians in Congress.

 Andrew Gillum - (D)